Raleigh-Durham International Airport Terminal 2, United States of America

 The architect, Fentress Bradburn, was asked to design the terminal to reflect the rolling hills of North Carolina (this is reflected in the curves of the roof).
 The engineering and structural design for the roof design was carried out by Stewart Engineering Solutions in conjunction with Arup in New York City.

-The terminal will have a central atrium with 60ft-high ceilings (there will also be a meeting area near the central atrium for family and friends) and the north concourse will have an open-air market (44,000ft²) with a variety of fast food restaurants and retail shops (40 restaurants and shops).
+The terminal has a central atrium with 60ft-high ceilings (there will also be a meeting area near the central atrium for family and friends) and the north concourse will have an open-air market (44,000ft²) with a variety of fast food restaurants and retail shops (40 restaurants and shops).

-There will also be moving walkways transporting passengers along the concourse featuring large glass windows offering a panoramic view of the airfield.
+There are also moving walkways to transport passengers along the concourse, featuring large glass windows offering a panoramic view of the airfield.

-The general contractor for the project is Archer Western Contractors of Atlanta.
-Parsons are providing a range of services including preconstruction (design and procurement) management, cost estimating, project controls, construction phasing, construction management, facility testing and start-up, and contract closeout.
+The general contractor for the project was Archer Western Contractors of Atlanta.
+Parsons provided a range of services, including preconstruction (design and procurement) management, cost estimating, project controls, construction phasing, construction management, facility testing and start-up and contract closeout.

-Demolition of the old north concourse started in late 2004 and continued into 2005; the construction of the new north concourse (phase one) began in winter 2006.
+Demolition of the old north concourse started in late 2004 and continued into 2005; the construction of the new north concourse (phase one) began in winter 2006 and was completed in 2008.
 Finance for the new terminal building was raised through airport revenue bonds; Passenger Facility Charge (PFC) and airport revenue.

 Operating airlines

 The new terminal 2 phase one is being used by several new airlines including American, American Eagle, Delta, United, Air Canada and Midwest Connect.
-The second phase, due to open in January 2011 (new south concourse), will see the relocation of US Airways, Northwest and Continental from terminal A, to terminal two.
-Terminal A will then be refurbished to become terminal one and will house low-cost carriers such as AirTran, JetBlue, ExpressJet and Southwest.
+The second phase, opened in January 2011 (new south concourse), enabled the relocation of US Airways, Northwest and Continental from terminal A to terminal two.
+Terminal A was renamed as terminal one in October 2008 and houses low-cost carriers such as AirTran, JetBlue, ExpressJet and Southwest.